openaudiosearch/openaudiosearch/frontend/README.md

 # Open Audio Search frontend

-This is the main user interface for Open Audio Search.
-It's a React single page application.
+This is the default user interface for Open Audio Search.
+It is a [React](https://reactjs.org/) single page application.

 ## Requirements